 (d) Customer Support Contact Information and Support Hours.
 Client will contact Vendor for issues classified as Severity One, Severity Two or Severity Three (defined in subsection (f) below) as follows:

-(ii) For Severity Two and Severity Three issues, support is available Monday 12:00 AM (Sunday Midnight) through Friday 9:00 PM (Eastern Time Zone) via the telephone number listed above or via e-mail to Support@AmberRoad.com.
+(ii) For Severity Two and Severity Three issues, support is available Monday 12:00 AM (Sunday Midnight) through Friday 9:00 PM (Eastern Time Zone) via telephone (link to numbers listed above) or via e-mail to email@example.com.

 (e) System Maintenance Period.
 The time designated for the System Maintenance is from Saturday at 9:00 am until Saturday at 10:00 pm (Eastern Time Zone).
 “System Maintenance Period” means the time period designated above, during which time access to the Licensed Materials may not be available due to Maintenance, Upgrades, and other Data Center operating requirements.
 The set times for the System Maintenance Period identified herein may be changed by Vendor with 2 days prior notice to Client, but in no event will such System Maintenance Period be changed to a business day without Client’s prior consent.